mirhazec/iOSImageGallery/README.md

 # iOSImageGallery
-Application uses chart pods for graphs
-User must allow app to use photos
+Application uses chart pods for graphs, user must allow app to use photos